Kristina01111000/Drws_site/README.md

 figure out how to word the third question better so they can understand
 - need to figure out how they measure the yin/yang section
 - also write out a formula for the 3rd graph, going from words to variables is probably hard for them b/c english is not their first language
+- need him to explain what he wants for the third graph and how they should figure it out
+- tell him that they need a formula, b/c doing math word problems in another language is probably a big part of the issue